Papers

 • Global-Local Comparison: Interplay of local and global theta correspondence, with vanishing of local Jacobi (Whittaker) periods implying global vanishing.

-These methods together yield a uniform framework that covers both pp-adic and Archimedean fields, as well as extensions to automorphic and geometric settings, confirming and refining earlier conjectures and theorems regarding the structure of Whittaker supports for representations of reductive groups (Gomez et al., 2016, Gourevitch et al., 2018, Faergeman et al., 2022).
+These methods together yield a uniform framework that covers both GG9-adic and Archimedean fields, as well as extensions to automorphic and geometric settings, confirming and refining earlier conjectures and theorems regarding the structure of Whittaker supports for representations of reductive groups (Gomez et al., 2016, Gourevitch et al., 2018, Faergeman et al., 2022).

 Topic to Video (Beta)